christiancagnazzo/se2022-02-HikeTracking/Retrospective/Retrospective_third_sprint.md

 - Technical Debt management:
   - Total hours estimated 7
   - Total hours spent 7h15m
-  - Hours estimated for remediation by SonarQube 4
+  - Hours estimated for remediation by SonarQube 4d5h
-  - Hours estimated for remediation by SonarQube only for the selected and planned issues 2
+  - Hours estimated for remediation by SonarQube only for the selected and planned issues 1d5h
-  - Hours spent on remediation 6h15m
+  - Hours spent on remediation 6h15m on relevant smeels + false positive which increased estimation
   - debt ratio (as reported by SonarQube under "Measures-Maintainability") 0.0% overal code,  0,9% new code
   - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )
   RELIABLITY - A; SECURITY-A; MAINTAINABILITY-A;